nfriend/tree-online/README.md

 ### Why would I want this?

-It's common to need to explain and discuss a file system structure on text-based sites like [StackOverflow](https://stackoverflow.com/), [GitHub](https://github.com/), or [GitLab](https://gitlab.com).
+It's common to explain or discuss a file system structure on text-based sites like [StackOverflow](https://stackoverflow.com/), [GitLab](https://gitlab.com), or [GitHub](https://github.com/).
 But generating a nice-looking diagram like the one above is painful by hand.

 ## About the project